liquidlight/deployer-typo3-ci/README.md

 # Liquid Light Deployer

 PHP Deployer package for deploying Liquid Light TYPO3 websites.
-It uses Gitlab CI
+It uses Gitlab CI to deploy to the host.

+This is an extension package which uses [PHP Deployer](https://deployer.org/)

 ## Options